 Which Digital Menu Board CMS is Right for You?

-Compare the software capabilities and features across top Content Management Systems (CMS) to find the right fit for your content needs
+Compare top Content Management Systems (CMS) platforms and find your fit

-A CMS (Content Management System) is the software that runs your digital menus — pricing, scheduling, promotions, and daypart changes.
+A CMS (Content Management System) is the software that runs your digital menu pricing, scheduling, promotions, and daypart changes.
 The Howard Company is software-agnostic: rather than locking you into one platform, we help you choose the right one for your stores.
 These are our three leading CMS options.
-Every one of them handles pricing, scheduling, and promotions — but not every operator needs the same features, so the best fit depends on your POS, your hardware, how hands-on you want to be, and your budget.
+Every one of them handles pricing, scheduling, and promotions, but not every operator needs the same features, so the best fit depends on your POS, your hardware, how hands-on you want to be, and your budget.

-Best fit for Large QSR menus & logic-based signage Kiosks & POS integration QSR menus & POS integration
+Best fit for Enterprise signage Kiosks & POS integration QSR menus & POS integration

 Licensing Perpetual license SaaS subscription SaaS subscription

-POS integration Open API / JSON connectors; datafeed-driven pricing (no named POS) Square for Drive-Thru (founding partner); Clover, PAR, Oracle MICROS (company-level) Toast, Olo
+POS integration Open API / JSON connectors; datafeed-driven pricing (no named POS) Square for Drive-Thru (founding partner); Clover, PAR Brink, Oracle MICROS (company-level) Toast, Olo, PAR Brink, QU Beyond, Spot On, Crisp, Clover, NCR, CBS North Star

 Price management Datafeed — manual entry or external databases (RSS, Google Sheets, and more) POS-driven POS-driven